 - Switzerland has one of the highest rates of gun ownership in the world but enjoys one of the lowest crime rates of all industrialized countries.

-- Teaching is one of the highest paid occupations in Switzerland with an average salary of $68,000.
+- Teaching is one of the highest-paid occupations in Switzerland, with an average salary of around $68,000.

-- Swiss people have the second longest life expectancy rates in the world, after Japan.
+- After Japan, Swiss people have the second-longest life expectancy rates in the world.

 Interested in trading gold, coffee, diamonds, and other important Swiss commodities?
 Start your research with reviews of these regulated brokers available in .